simonesilvestroni/m2m-website/_posts/2021-04-03-daw-from-logic-to-pro-tools-to-reaper-part-2.md

 ## Benefit 4: Customization

+### Themes

-What can be customized: pretty much everything, down to the look & feel.
+Pretty much everything can be customized, down to the look & feel.
 Like [its creator](https://en.wikipedia.org/wiki/Justin_Frankel){:target="_blank" rel="noopener"}‘s first successful software, **Winamp**, REAPER supports themes.
-Suffice to say, there are plenty of excellent (and awful) skins out there, though it’s not my main interest.
+Though it’s not my main interest, there are plenty of excellent (and awful) [skins](https://stash.reaper.fm/tag/Themes) out there.

 ### Scripts & macros

 This is a huge one for me.
-REAPER has a [scripting engine](https://www.reaper.fm/sdk/reascript/reascript.php){:target="_blank" rel="noopener"}.
+REAPER has a [scripting engine](https://www.reaper.fm/sdk/reascript/reascript.php).
 It’s a DAW that can be **manipulated through programming**, whether it’s Python, Lua, or its own open source language (EEL).
-Even without being a coder, a lot can still be achieved.
-Plenty can be done with the myriad of stock commands (_actions_), shortcuts and mouse modifiers alone, not to mention the possibility of creating multi-layered **custom actions** (basically: macros).
+Even without being a coder, a lot can still be achieved with the myriad of stock commands (_actions_), shortcuts and mouse modifiers alone, not to mention the possibility of creating multi-layered **custom actions** (basically: macros).

 {% include pattern-figure.html image="/assets/images/daw-reaper-custom-actions.png" caption="The actions window, featuring my current custom macros at the top" width="768" height="339" %}

-**REAPER is fast**, it reacts quickly, and allows access to each and every function by hitting the `?` shortcut, which opens the **actions list**.
+**REAPER is fast** and allows access to each and every function by hitting the <kbd>?</kbd> shortcut, which opens the **actions list**.

 ### Making the DAW work my way